Armenian Young Men's Association: A centre of Armenian-Cypriot national, cultural and social life

 AYMA is considered to be one main centres of Armenian-Cypriot cultural and social life.
 Its premises are located in Strovolos, Nicosia, very near the Sourp Asdvadzadzin church.
-In the same premises are housed the Armenian National Committee of Cyprus (1965), the local branch of the Armenian Youth Federation (1977), the Azadamard Youth Centre (1986), the Armenian Relief Society (HOM, 1988) and the Armenian Educational and Cultural Association of Cyprus (Hamazkayin, 1949/1999), all branches of the ARF Dashnaktsoutiun party,.
+In the same premises are housed the Armenian National Committee of Cyprus (1965), the local branch of the Armenian Youth Federation (1977), the Azadamard Youth Centre (1986), the Armenian Relief Society (HOM, 1988) and the Armenian Educational and Cultural Association of Cyprus (Hamazkayin, 1949/1999), all branches of the Armenian Revolutionary Federation party.

-In the premises of AYMA and/or by its affiliated associations are organised various social, cultural and charity events, such as lunches, speeches, exhibitions, fund-raisings etc. AYMA is also a place where old and young members of the Armenian-Cypriot community gather to relax, converse and play cards, billiards and tavli.
+In the premises of AYMA and/or by its affiliated associations are organised various social, cultural and charity events, such as lunches, speeches, exhibitions, fund-raisings etc. AYMA is also a place where old and young members of the Armenian-Cypriot community gather to converse and play cards, billiards and tavli.
 The Armenian Youth Federation organises summer camps, while Hamazkayin organises dance and theatre performances, as well as art exhibitions.
 In late 2009, the club was renovated and enlarged and was officially inaugurated on 28 February 2010 by Armenian MP Vartkes Mahdessian.
-On 28 April 2002, Archbishop Varoujan Hergelian unveiled an obelisk containing some bone remains of martyrs from the Der Zor desert in Syria.
+On 28 April 2002, Bishop Varoujan Hergelian unveiled an obelisk containing some bone remains of martyrs from the Der Zor desert in Syria.